Medically reviewed by Drugs.com. Last updated on Jan 30, 2022.

-Check with your doctor right away if you have chest pain, difficulty with breathing, a fast or pounding heartbeat, or unusual weight gain.
+Check with your doctor right away if you have chest pain, fast or uneven heartbeat, nausea, pain or discomfort in the arms, jaw, back ,or neck, sweating, trouble breathing, or vomiting.
 These could be symptoms of a serious heart problem.

 Ixabepilone contains alcohol, which may cause some people to become dizzy or drowsy.
 If any of these side effects occur, do not drive, use machines, or do anything else that could be dangerous if you are not alert.

 Some men and women who use this medicine have become infertile (unable to have children).
 Talk with your doctor before using this medicine if you plan to have children.